brian-david4/think-quiz-app/README.md

 ## _If you get a low score you are really not :(((_

-# Click to start and test yourself
+# Click to start at the welcome screen and test yourself